sammancoaching/website/_activities/connect/fill_in_blanks.md

 ## Benefits

-This is a self-correcting exercise because the redundancy of natural language helps filling in the gaps.
+This is a self-correcting exercise because the redundancy of natural language helps with filling in the gaps.
 For the blanks filled by most of the group, you know what they already know.